 FOSTERING SCIENCE-BASED CRIMINAL JUSTICE PRACTICE

 The NIJ collaborates with NIST, OLES, and the NLECTC to conduct independent scientific research.
 The goal of this research is to ensure the safety of families, neighborhoods, and communities.
-This is accomplished through the research of criminal statistics, such as causation and correlation in regards to victims and assailants.
-Understanding where crimes are happening, why they’re happening, and who are victimized most often is instrumental in fixing the problems.

 2. TRANSLATING KNOWLEDGE TO PRACTICE